Oleamide occurs naturally in the body and in certain plants like the one above.

 Appetite regulation

-Studies show oleamide seems to help with controlling appetite and weight management by reducing cravings.
+Studies show oleamide helps control appetite and weight management by reducing cravings.

 Well-tolerated natural compound